-Typically, the budget is the biggest concern when building offices, conference rooms, and patient exam rooms.
-Because of this, they do not provide speech privacy.
+Typically, budget is the biggest concern when building offices, conference rooms and patient exam rooms.
+Because of this, many offices do not provide speech privacy.
 Keeping sensitive information and conversations private requires a construction assembly intentionally designed to block sound from one space to another.
 Human Resource issues require discussions to be private.
 Company strategies may need to be kept secret and confidential.
 Health issues should be between only the patient and their health care professional, not overheard by the patient in the next room.

 A 1% opening in a wall or doorway will reduce the effectiveness of that barrier by 50%.

 Containing the sound of the speech within the room is the issue.

 - In open plenum office designs, sound simply flanks over partition walls that do not go all the way up to the roof deck.
 Sound travels easily travels through standard drop tile ceiling tiles, light fixtures and air vents.
 This sound reflects back off of the roof deck and down into the adjacent office space or exam room.
 You can hear every word uttered by the person in the next-door office.
 You can often hear this occur while you wait for a doctor in their exam room.

-Acoustical Solutions offers a variety of products that will assist in soundproofing an office and improve speech privacy to create private offices by eliminating sources of sound leakage.
+Acoustical Solutions offers a variety of products that will assist in soundproofing an office and improve speech privacy by eliminating sources of sound leakage.

 The three products shown below increase speech privacy by preventing sound from traveling through a drop tile ceiling grid and over into an adjacent space.